-Hearing loss is one of the most common and widespread issues affecting the men and women of the United States military.
-In 2003, the Department of Veterans Affairs (VA) reported that auditory system injuries, including full or partial hearing loss and tinnitus, were the third most common type of service-connected disability.
+Hearing loss is one of the most common and widespread issues affecting the United States military.
+In 2003, the Department of Veterans Affairs (VA) reported that auditory system injuries were the third most common type of service-connected disability.
 By 2017, tinnitus and hearing loss were the top two service-connected disabilities for all compensation recipients.
-But while dangerous levels of sound are an unavoidable aspect of combat zones, many military personnel may have been needlessly exposed to hearing loss by using defective combat earplugs distributed by 3M.
+However, many military personnel may have been needlessly exposed to hearing loss by using defective combat earplugs distributed by 3M.

 In 2018, manufacturer 3M agreed to a $9.1 million settlement to resolve claims that the company knowingly sold dual-ended Combat Arms Earplugs, Version 2 (CAEv2) to the Department of Defense.
-The earplugs became standard issue and were supplied to thousands of servicemembers deployed to Iraq and Afghanistan from 2003 to 2015.
-The CAEv2 earplugs were marketed as being dual-purpose; wearing them one way would allow sounds such as speech to be heard, while the opposite end would provide protection from damaging sounds like gunfire.
+The earplugs became standard issue and were supplied to thousands of service members deployed to Iraq and Afghanistan from 2003 to 2015.
+The CAEv2 earplugs were marketed as being dual-purpose.
+Therefore, wearing them one way would allow sounds such as speech to be heard.
+Meanwhile, the opposite end would provide protection from damaging sounds like gunfire.

-Without the necessary protection of adequate noise reduction, thousands of U.S. servicemembers may have unknowingly suffered permanent hearing loss and auditory damage from the din of gunfire and explosions, resulting in injury, pain and suffering, loss of consortium, and medical bills.
+Thousands of U.S. service members may have unknowingly suffered permanent hearing loss and auditory damage.
+This was from the din of gunfire and explosions.
+As a result, they suffered from injury, pain and suffering, loss of consortium, and medical bills.

-If you or a loved one were an actively deployed servicemember between 2003 and 2015 and have been diagnosed with partial or total hearing loss or tinnitus caused during service in the U.S. military, please submit the contact form on this page to discuss your potential legal options.
+If you or a loved one were an actively deployed servicemember between 2003 and 2015, and have been diagnosed with partial or total hearing loss or tinnitus caused during service in the U.S. military, please submit the contact us to discuss your potential legal options.

-A presiding judge in one of the 3M lawsuits has unsealed documents and depositions that seem to paint a damning picture of the company’s safety efforts and sales tactics.
+A presiding judge in one of the 3M earplug lawsuits has unsealed documents and depositions.
+As a result, it seems to paint a damning picture of the company’s safety efforts and sales tactics.

-In a set of deposition records reviewed by Bloomberg Government, a 3M sales manager was asked if soldiers had a right to know that these earplugs were tested and rated for safety while they were being worn in a different configuration than the one service members were instructed to use.
+In a set of deposition records reviewed by Bloomberg Government, a 3M sales manager was asked if soldiers had a right to know that these earplugs were tested and rated for safety.
+Furthermore, while they were being worn in a different configuration than the one service members were instructed to use.
 The sales manager said that he “didn’t believe so.”
-The sales manager also admitted that he had never personally instructed any service member on the proper way to use the earplugs
+In addition, he admitted that he had never personally instructed any service member on the proper way to use the earplugs.

-The depositions also undercutted 3M’s claim that the U.S. military knew about the issue with the earplugs from the start.
-In the depositions, 3M could not point to any document or call transcript which would indicate that any representative of the military had been informed.
+The depositions also undercut 3M’s claim that the U.S. military knew about the issue with the earplugs from the start.
+In the depositions, 3M could not point to any document or call transcript indicating that any representative of the military had been informed.